 Generally, we will collect and hold your personal information for the purpose of:

-- Note: You may opt out of receiving such information by contacting us using the details set out below.
-Upon receiving such a request we will remove your contact details from our distribution lists.
+-> Note: You may opt out of receiving such information or material in the future by contacting us using the details set out under the heading “Feedback and Correcting and Updating Your Profile” below.
+Upon receiving your request we will remove your contact details from our distribution lists.

 Method of Collection